benhillis/CommandLine-Docs/commandline/WSL/about.md

 # <img src="media/bash_logo.png" width="600">

 > **Important note**:
-> Bash/WSL is deliberately branded as a “beta” feature: We know there are issues and incomplete
+> Bash on Windows and the Windows Subsystem for Linux are “beta” features.
+We know that there are issues and gaps in
-> features.
+> compatibility.
 You should expect many things to work and for some things to fail.
 We appreciate
 > any and all constructive feedback you can share from your experiences in using Bash/WSL.
 > Your [bug reports](https://github.com/microsoft/bashonwindows) help us diagnose issues we
 > need to fix in order to deliver a great experience.

 ## Overview
-Bash on Windows provides developers with a familiar Bash shell and Linux environment in which you can run most Linux command-line tools, directly on Windows, **UNMODIFIED**, without needing an entire Linux virtual machine!
+Bash on Windows provides developers with a familiar shell and Linux environment in which to run most Linux command-line tools, utilities and applications directly on Windows, **UNMODIFIED**, without the overhead of an entire Linux virtual machine!

 Bash/WSL allows you to: